 Quinn Coleman Memorial Scholarship

-Quinn Coleman was a loving son, brother, cousin and friend, a passionate DJ and an A&R executive with a bright future ahead of him who passed away on Sunday, August 16 at the age of 31.
+Quinn Coleman was a loving son, brother, cousin and friend, a passionate DJ and an A&R executive with a bright future ahead of him who passed away at the age of 31.
 At his family’s request, the GRAMMY Museum is honored to establish the Quinn Coleman Scholarship, which will elevate a new generation of Black music creators through financial scholarships and career development programs for college students on a music career path.

 Created in partnership with the GRAMMY Museum, the scholarship is designed to elevate a new generation of Black music creators through a financial scholarship and career development program for college students.